Primary

 Keep your elbow pinned firmly to your side throughout the movement.
 Use very light weight and focus on slow, controlled movement rather than load.
 This is about muscle activation, not strength.

-Want External Rotation in your program?
+See where External Rotation fits in your weekly plan

 Lie on side with upper arm against torso.